WASHINGTON (AP) — It's not too late to get covered. A few routes remain open for those who missed the health care law's big enrollment deadline.

 To seek a "special enrollment period," contact the federal call center, at 1-800-318-2596, or your state marketplace and explain what went wrong.
 It's on the honor system.
 If the extension is approved, that brings another 60 days to enroll.

 Also, at any time during the year, certain life events — such as changing jobs, getting married or divorced, or becoming a parent — open a 60-day window to sign up for marketplace coverage.

 Those who qualify can still enroll in Medicaid — there's no deadline.
 Eligibility is based on income and varies from state to state.
 About half the states expanded their Medicaid programs.
 The main beneficiaries of the change are adults earning up to about $16,100 per year, with no children living at home.
 Previously, Medicaid was limited mostly to poor children and their parents and people with disabilities.

-The fine for going uninsured all year is the greater of two formulas: about 1 percent of household income above the tax-filing threshold of $10,150 or $95 per adult and $47.50 per child under 18, up to $285 per family.
+The fine for going uninsured for the rest of the year is the greater of two formulas: about 1 percent of household income above the tax-filing threshold of $10,150 or $95 per adult and $47.50 per child under 18, up to $285 per family.
 It's due to the IRS in April 2015.

 5. GET READY FOR NEXT TIME